sunnykotecha/sunnykotecha/README.md

 ## I'm a Husband, Father and a Developer!

-- 🌱 I’m currently learning React
-- 🥅 2021 Goals: Learn as much as I can!
+- 🥅 2024 Goals: Learn as much as I can!
 - ⚡ Fun fact: I love to travel, cook and do DIY

 🔗 &nbsp;**Connect with me**